pscally1005/pscally1005.github.io/_posts/recipes/meatless/2025-04-03-bean-burger.markdown

 - When draining the <a href='/misc/beans'>beans</a>, save the liquid (aquafaba).
 You can use this in place of plain water in step 4.

-- For some topping options, you can pair these bean burgers with a <a href='/recipes/cottage-cheese-rolls'>Cottage Cheese Oat Roll</a>, and top it with <a href='/recipes/roasted-onion'>Roasted Onions</a> and <a href='/recipes/bbq-sauce'>Unsweetened BBQ Sauce</a>.
+- For some topping options, you can pair <a href='#recipe'>these bean burgers</a> with a <a href='/recipes/cottage-cheese-rolls'>Cottage Cheese Oat Roll</a>, and top it with <a href='/recipes/roasted-onion'>Roasted Onions</a> and <a href='/recipes/bbq-sauce'>Unsweetened BBQ Sauce</a>.
 But you can't have burgers without <a href='/misc/fake-healthy-foods#potatoes'>fries</a>, so make sure to check out my <a href='/recipes/waffle-fries'>Sweet Potato Waffle Fries</a> for a healthier twist on the classic combo!
 - <img src='/assets/Food/Meatless/Bean Burger/archive/cover.jpg' alt='' class='instruction-image'>

 - Instead of making a burger, here I made a burger bowl by crumbling 2 patties over a <a href='/recipes/salad-base'>Salad Base</a>, and topping it with <a href='/recipes/bbq-sauce'>Unsweetened BBQ Sauce</a>, sauerkraut, and dijon mustard.
 - <img src='/assets/Food/Meatless/Bean Burger/burger-bowl.jpg' alt='' class='instruction-image'>

-- You can also make this as a "meat"-loaf by baking for 1 hour at 350F in a <a href='https://amzn.to/3YUjIkN'>9x5" bread pan</a>.
+- You can also make this as a "meat"-loaf by baking for 1 hour at 350F in a parchment lined <a href='https://amzn.to/3YUjIkN'>9x5" bread pan</a>.
 - <img src='/assets/Food/Meatless/Bean Burger/bean-loaf.jpg' alt='' class='instruction-image'>